wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

     INFO {io.siddhi.core.stream.output.sink.LogSink} - CountProductions_pol : LogStream : Event{timestamp=1564386011344, data=[120.0], isExpired=false}
     ```

     These logs print the sweet production count.
-Note that the current count of sweet productions is being printed as `120` in the second log.
+Note that the current count of sweet production runs is being printed as `120` in the second log.
 This is because we have so far produced `120` sweets: `100` Almond cookies and `20` Baked alaskas.

 7. Now wait for following log to appear on the SI console.